postmanlabs/labs-docs/src/pages/docs/api-governance/api-security-admin-panel.md

 > Creating custom security rules is only available for **API definitions**.

-You can create new custom security rules for Postman to evaluate your API's definition with at the design phase of the API development process:
+You can create new custom security rules for Postman to evaluate your API's definition with at the design phase of the API development process.
+The new rules you create must adhere to [Spectral guidelines for custom rules](https://meta.stoplight.io/docs/spectral/e5b9616d6d50c-custom-rulesets). <!-- TODO: permissions?? -->

 1. Select **API definitions**.
 1. Select **Create new rule**.